rust-lang/rust/text/0000-process-exit.md

 that status (e.g. Rust was called from C).

-The purpose of this RFC is to provide at least one method on the path to stabilization which will provide a method to exit a process with a nonzero exit code.
+The purpose of this RFC is to provide at least one method on the path to stabilization which will provide a method to exit a process with an arbitrary exit code.

 # Detailed design